giltirn/HPCortex/doc/getting_started.md

 * The dimensions of the *data* (including the batch size) generally do not need to be specified at this stage; rather, the first use of the model will fix these parameters internally.

-* The floating point type is specified explicitly as a parameter of the activation function (`ReLU` here) and the input layer.
+* The floating point type is specified explicitly as a parameter of the activation function (`ReLU` here) and the input layer through the configuration argument `confSingle` (use `confDouble` for double precision).
 This type is passed through to the layers above automatically.

 ### Training the model